kirilenkobm/DirExplorer/Plans.md

 * Status bar with data like how many items in the directory, total size, etc
 * Better localization
 * If open in external app -warn about it?
+*  lock buttons for not available actions, like go up if already at root
+*
 # Nice to have

 * Dark and light theme